bovlb/frc-tips/commands/best-practices.md

 Now that you have a good collection of Triggers, think about how they should be combined to make useful decisions about robot behaviour.
 For example, when deciding whether to to shoot, you might think about various things:
 * Is the driver pressing the "shoot" button?
-All drive buttons are already `Trigger`s.
+All driver buttons are already `Trigger`s.
 * Is there a game piece in the right location?
-This might be determine by beam-break sensors, but the subsystem will package this in a `Trigger`.
+This might be determined by beam-break sensors, but the subsystem will package this in a `Trigger`.
 * Is the robot within shooting range of the target?
 This may be based on a distance calculation, which in turn uses the location of the robot (and of the target).
 * Are the shooter wheels ready?
 This may be a `Trigger` that compares the setpoint with the current speed.
 * Are we aimed at the target?
 This may be a `Trigger` that compares the pivot mechanism's angle to the current setpoint.